bthreewitt-spam/CoodinateHelper/README.md

 ## How to add to your project
 1) Download the zip file
    ![](.readmePics/6.png)
+2) Extract CoordinateHelper-master.zip

-2) Add the 'CoordinateHelper' folder to your project in the same directory as your html file
+3) Add the 'CoordinateHelper' folder found inside 'CoordinateHelper-master' to your project in the same directory as your html file
    (ex. *index.html*)

    ![](.readmePics/1.png)

-3) Add this line to your html file
+4) Add this line to your html file

    ```html
    <script src="CoordinateHelper/coordinatePointer.js"></script>